BulTTaeng/2751/README.md

 ![button](https://github.com/Choi-JaeHyeok-21500749/2751/blob/main/2751_pro.JPG)

+(Because I'm going to Gwangju so see my parents and I have to go to volunteer today, I don't have much time.
+Because of these reasons, I solve simple problem...)

 ## What was the key point and the hard part?

 First , I try it with quick sort, but time complexity gets over.